16 February 2022

 Watch a football match: Football plays an important role in Berlin culture, so why not soak up the sporting atmosphere and take in a game or two while you’re in the city?

-If you aren’t too enamoured with the idea of braving the chilly outdoors while you’re visiting Berlin during October and November, you’ll love these indoor things to do:
+If you aren’t too enamoured with the idea of braving the chilly outdoors while you’re visiting Berlin in October and November, you’ll love these indoor things to do:

 The best time to visit Berlin is May through September when the weather is ideal for sitting at cafes, lazing in parks, and leisurely strolls through the city.
 Winter, on the other hand, is chilly.
 Temperatures tend to range from 20 to 30 degrees Fahrenheit (that’s -6 to -1 degrees Celsius).